solid/notifications/webhook-subscription-2021.md

 ## 1. Introduction
 _This section is non-normative._

 The [Solid Notifications Protocol](https://solid.github.io/notifications/protocol) allows for many methods by which a client is notified of actions being performed on a resource.
 One such method of notification is webhooks.
-Webhooks allow servers to register a target URL with a Solid Pod.
-When that server needs to be notified of an action, that target URL will be called by the Solid Pod.
+Webhooks allow servers to register a target URL with a Solid Storage.
+When that server needs to be notified of an action, that target URL will be called by the Solid Storage.

 Webhooks are an alternative to websockets that are more useful for server-based use cases.
 While a websocket solution would require a server to maintain a constant websocket connection with a Pod as long as it wants notifications, webhooks only require one registration.

-This document proposes an implementation for the `WebHookSubscription2022` Solid Notification protocol.
+This document proposes an implementation for the `WebHookSubscription2021` Solid Notification protocol.

 ### 1.1.
 Specification Goals: